Track 12: CT Passenger Stations, G

 GROTON1 [NL&S, 1858; depot, 1860]

-Also known as GROTON BANK, this terminus was established by the NL&S late in 1858 when it opened the lower track seen on the 1893 map at left.
+Also known as GROTON BANK, this terminus was established by the NL&S late in 1858.
+The 1868 Beers atlas at [1] shows the layout in that year at the end of the extension from Stonington, the lower track on the 1893 map at [2].
 From this point traffic was to be ferried across the harbor to connect with the NH&NL in New London.
-The two roads then merged to form the NHNL&S which was leased by the NYP&B. Whatever was here in 1859 was greatly supplemented to produce a 300x50-ft structure with two tracks running through it, similar to the appearance of STONINGTON2 whose image we have copied here at right.
-An eight-stall engine house and other structures were also to be built here, with service to begin on September 17, 1860.
-This complex served to supplant the Stonington terminus for boats to New York until it was destroyed by an 1864 fire that saw the steamer Commonwealth “burned to the water’s edge” and a large number of rail cars lost as well.
+The two roads then merged to form the NHNL&S which was leased by the NYP&B. Whatever was here in 1859 was greatly supplemented to produce a 300x50-ft structure with two tracks running through it, similar to the appearance of STONINGTON2 whose image we have copied here at [3].
+An eight-stall engine house and other structures were also to be built here, with service to begin on 9/17/1860.
+Supplanting the Stonington terminus for boats to New York, this facility served until it was destroyed by an 1865 fire that saw the steamer Commonwealth “burned to the water’s edge” and a large number of rail cars lost as well.
 With the NYP&B already contemplating the abandonment in favor of newer facilities back at Stonington, it nevertheless paid $400,000 to the NHNL&S, newly organized as the Shore Line RR, to buy the line from Stonington to Groton for through rail traffic.
-[REFS: HDC/08/30/1860/02; NLDC/09/15/1860/03; HDC/12/17/1864/02; MJ/12/30/1865/02]
+[REFS: HDC/08/30/1860/02; NLDC/09/15/1860/03; HDC/12/17/1864/02; MP/12/30/1865/02][rev112815]

-Also known as GROTON BANK, this terminus was established by the NL&S late in 1858 when it opened the lower track seen on the 1893 map at left.
+Also known as GROTON BANK, this terminus was established by the NL&S late in 1858.
+The 1868 Beers atlas at [1] shows the layout in that year at the end of the extension from Stonington, the lower track on the 1893 map at [2].
 From this point traffic was to be ferried across the harbor to connect with the NH&NL in New London.
-The two roads then merged to form the NHNL&S which was leased by the NYP&B. Whatever was here in 1859 was greatly supplemented to produce a 300x50-ft structure with two tracks running through it, similar to the appearance of STONINGTON2 whose image we have copied here at right.
-An eight-stall engine house and other structures were also to be built here, with service to begin on September 17, 1860.
-This complex served to supplant the Stonington terminus for boats to New York until it was destroyed by an 1864 fire that saw the steamer Commonwealth “burned to the water’s edge” and a large number of rail cars lost as well.
+The two roads then merged to form the NHNL&S which was leased by the NYP&B. Whatever was here in 1859 was greatly supplemented to produce a 300x50-ft structure with two tracks running through it, similar to the appearance of STONINGTON2 whose image we have copied here at [3].
+An eight-stall engine house and other structures were also to be built here, with service to begin on 9/17/1860.
+Supplanting the Stonington terminus for boats to New York, this facility served until it was destroyed by an 1865 fire that saw the steamer Commonwealth “burned to the water’s edge” and a large number of rail cars lost as well.
 With the NYP&B already contemplating the abandonment in favor of newer facilities back at Stonington, it nevertheless paid $400,000 to the NHNL&S, newly organized as the Shore Line RR, to buy the line from Stonington to Groton for through rail traffic.
-[REFS: HDC/08/30/1860/02; NLDC/09/15/1860/03; HDC/12/17/1864/02; MJ/12/30/1865/02]
+[REFS: HDC/08/30/1860/02; NLDC/09/15/1860/03; HDC/12/17/1864/02; MP/12/30/1865/02][rev112815]

 GROTON2 [NYP&B, 1864]

-The val photo at upper left is dated 4/12/1917 and the shot at upper right is a 1930s Louis H. Benton.
-This station was on the relocated Shore Line built to meet the new bridge across the Thames River that opened on October 10, 1889.
+The eastward-looking val photo at [1] is dated 4/12/1917 and the westward shot at [2] is Lewis H. Benton #981 taken on 8/23/1917 with dated inscription.
+This station was built on the relocated Shore Line to meet the new bridge across the Thames River that opened on 10/10/1889.
 When the old boat Groton, which had plied the waters between the shores for the last 30 years, steamed under the new bridge, according to the Register, its whistle tooted its own funeral dirge, at which time all the flags on the new bridge were unfurled.
 "Then came a dint such as New London had never heard before," with the whistles on tugs, steam yachts and assembled locomotives blown at once.
 Crowds on both shores cheered and cannons fired as the Shore Line became all-rail for the first time in history.
-In the 1893 map at lower left, GROTON3 is at the upper red arrow and the site of GROTON1 is at the lower arrow.
+In the 1893 map at [3], GROTON3 is at the upper red arrow and the site of GROTON1 is at the lower arrow.
 The old trackage to the steamboat landing was retained and is still in use today to serve Pfizer and a fuel storage facility.
-The photo at lower middle is a rear view of the station.
-You have to look closely to see the outline of the turret on the front of this attractive and uniquely designed structure, somewhat reminiscent of BRANFORD3.
-The 1915 val map at lower right shows the station highlighted in yellow, south of the track where the west leg of the wye connected the N&W with the Shore Line in 1899.
-[REFS: HDC/08/31/1882/04: new depot(?); NHER/10/10/1889/01][rev032113]
+The photo at [4] is a 10/25/1902 rear view of the station; the caption is erroneous in that the view is toward New London, not Stonington.
+You have to look closely at the middle of the roof to see the outline of the turret on the front of this attractive and uniquely designed structure, somewhat reminiscent of BRANFORD3.
+The 1915 val map at [5] shows the station at our red arrow, south of the track where the west leg of the wye connected the N&W with the Shore Line in 1899.
+The 1938 SSRR list has this station as retired and subject to sale, removal or razing.
+[REFS: HDC/08/31/1882/04: new depot(?); NHER/10/10/1889/01][rev010318, 122118]

-The val photo at upper left is dated 4/12/1917 and the shot at upper right is a 1930s Louis H. Benton.
-This station was on the relocated Shore Line built to meet the new bridge across the Thames River that opened on October 10, 1889.
+The eastward-looking val photo at [1] is dated 4/12/1917 and the westward shot at [2] is Lewis H. Benton #981 taken on 8/23/1917 with dated inscription.
+This station was built on the relocated Shore Line to meet the new bridge across the Thames River that opened on 10/10/1889.
 When the old boat Groton, which had plied the waters between the shores for the last 30 years, steamed under the new bridge, according to the Register, its whistle tooted its own funeral dirge, at which time all the flags on the new bridge were unfurled.
 "Then came a dint such as New London had never heard before," with the whistles on tugs, steam yachts and assembled locomotives blown at once.
 Crowds on both shores cheered and cannons fired as the Shore Line became all-rail for the first time in history.
-In the 1893 map at lower left, GROTON3 is at the upper red arrow and the site of GROTON1 is at the lower arrow.
+In the 1893 map at [3], GROTON3 is at the upper red arrow and the site of GROTON1 is at the lower arrow.
 The old trackage to the steamboat landing was retained and is still in use today to serve Pfizer and a fuel storage facility.
-The photo at lower middle is a rear view of the station.
-You have to look closely to see the outline of the turret on the front of this attractive and uniquely designed structure, somewhat reminiscent of BRANFORD3.
-The 1915 val map at lower right shows the station highlighted in yellow, south of the track where the west leg of the wye connected the N&W with the Shore Line in 1899.
-[REFS: HDC/08/31/1882/04: new depot(?); NHER/10/10/1889/01][rev032113]
+The photo at [4] is a 10/25/1902 rear view of the station; the caption is erroneous in that the view is toward New London, not Stonington.
+You have to look closely at the middle of the roof to see the outline of the turret on the front of this attractive and uniquely designed structure, somewhat reminiscent of BRANFORD3.
+The 1915 val map at [5] shows the station at our red arrow, south of the track where the west leg of the wye connected the N&W with the Shore Line in 1899.
+The 1938 SSRR list has this station as retired and subject to sale, removal or razing.
+[REFS: HDC/08/31/1882/04: new depot(?); NHER/10/10/1889/01][rev010318, 122118]

 GUILFORD1 [NH&NL, 1852]